bigscience-workshop/petals/README.md

     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1Ervk6HPNS6AYVr3xVdQnY5a-TjjmLCdQ?usp=sharing">Try now in Colab</a></b>
 </p>

+🔏 Your data will be processed by other people in the public swarm.
+Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 ### Connect your GPU and increase Petals capacity

 Run this in an [Anaconda](https://www.anaconda.com) env: